 - Bring a medium saucepan of water to a boil.
 Then slowly reduce the heat so that the water comes down to a gentle simmer.

 - Crack an egg into a ramekin or small bowl.
-This step makes easier to gently lower the egg in the simmering hot water.
+This step makes it easier to lower the egg in the simmering hot water gently.

 - Gently transfer the egg into the water.
 Keep stirring the water around the egg for about three minutes for a soft and runny egg yolk.
 If you prefer a firmer egg yolk, then let it cook for another 2 minutes.